Therapy Services

 • confusion between love, attachment, and trauma bonding

-What makes these relationships difficult to leave is not weakness—
+What makes these dynamics so difficult to step away from is not weakness—

-it’s the psychological conditioning and emotional imprinting that happens over time.
+it’s the psychological conditioning, attachment imprinting, and nervous system activation that occur over time.

-In our work together, we go beyond simply naming the dynamic—we understand it at its root.
+In our work together, we go beyond identifying the pattern—we understand it at its root.

-Through a psychodynamic, trauma-informed, and holistic approach, we explore:
+Through a psychodynamic and holistic approach, we explore:

 • the unconscious patterns that made this dynamic feel familiar